matthewbill/matthewbill/HOMELAB.md

 ## 📂 File Management

 - [True NAS](https://www.truenas.com/) - NAS OS that can be hosted wherever you like.
+Can also run containers through K8s.
 - [Calibre Web](https://github.com/janeczku/calibre-web) - Web UI for Calibre.
 For viewing PDFs and ebooks from anywhere without having to store them locally.
 - [Syncthing](https://syncthing.net/) - For syncing files, such as backups between servers.